yw-fang/aiida-phonopy/README.md

 ## This is a personal fork of Abel's AiiDA Phonopy plugin
-The master branch in my repo. is developed on the basis of 'development' branch of Abel's [aiida-phonopy](https://github.com/abelcarreras/aiida-phonopy).
+The master branch in my repo. is developed on the basis of 'development' branch of Abel's [aiida-phonopy](https://github.com/abelcarreras/aiida-phonopy), a copy of his 'development' branch is also included in this repo. with the same branch name.